Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-Package the `blockchain` project and run this class, as explained above.
+Package the `blockchain` project and run this class, as explained in
+the previous section.
 Its execution should print something like this on the screen:
 ```
 manifest: 7d86cb8b8fc905bd7ea4cde5d1003f495e521b25ed3e864ce7c2d41cf67bf524#0
 gamete: c943faf51f9567d7fa2d76770132a633e7e1b771d9f5cb0473e44dc131388385#0